pjotrekk/lightning/blogpost/blogpost.md

 ## Setting things up

-At first we want to use Spring Boot.
-We will use Spring Initializr so we can easily start with a ready-to-go project.
+At first I want to use Spring Boot.
+I will use Spring Initializr so I can easily start with a ready-to-go project.

 ![image](initializr.png)

 I usually use Gradle but for this simple project I've chosen Maven as the build tool - it's popular and simple.
-We will not do any magic here so it's perfectly sufficient.
+I'll not do any magic here so it's perfectly sufficient.

 Next, I checked Spring Boot version 2.2.11 because the Apache Beam's MongoDB IO uses Mongo Java driver 3.
 The later versions of Spring Data MongoDB use Mongo Java Driver 4 so for now they are not compatible.

-We'll need some additional dependencies:
+Some additional dependencies are needed:
 - Spring Web to be able to expose REST endpoints with an embedded Tomcat container
 - Spring Data MongoDB for an integration with MongoDB
 - Lombok to reduce lots of boilerplate code.
 - I will use Testcontainers to easily perform integration tests on the real Apache Kafka and MongoDB instances.
 I will bump its version from 1.14.3 to the fresh 1.15.0.

 I will not use Spring for Apache Kafka - Beam will handle everything for us.
-We'll write some producer code ourselves to test our Beans with Beam pipeline but that's all.
+I'll write some producer code ourselves to test our Beans with Beam pipeline but that's all.
 I added the 2.6.0 of kafka-clients dependency:
 ```xml
 <dependency>
     <groupId>org.apache.kafka</groupId>